atk4/data/README.md

 One of the virtues we value the most in Agile Data is ability to abstract and add higher level features on our solid foundation.

+### Explorability

+If you pass a `$model` object inside any method, add-on or extension, it's possible for them to discover not only the data, but also field types and various meta-information, references to other models, supported actions and many more.

+With that, creating a Dynamic Form UI object that automatically includes DropDown with list of allowed values is possible.

+In fact - we have already stared work on [Agile UI](http://github.com/atk4/ui) project!

 ### Hooks

 You now have a domain-level and persistence-level hooks.
-With a domain-level ones (afterLoad, beforeSave) you get to operate with your field data before or after operation.
+With a domain-level ones (afterLoad, beforeSave) you get to operate with your field data before or after an operation.

 On other hand you can utilise persistence-level hooks ('beforeUpdateQuery', 'beforeSelectQuery') and you can interact with a powerful Query Builder to add a few SQL options (insert ignore or calc_found_rows) if you need.